-Quiz is scheduled during the semester and final written & PBL examinations are scheduled at the end of first and second semester.
+Mid-term exam scheduled during the semester and final written and Lab examinations are scheduled at the end of first and second semester.
 Exams are normally closed book, though a calculator is permitted in some exams.
 In order to assess all learning outcomes, all the questions are compulsory in exams.